Elasticity theory of structuring

 We then compute

 Taking logarithm on both sides and rearranging terms,

 Finally we get a discrete payoff elasticity equation

 where the expression for $R_{k,k+1}$ in terms of utility can be easily obtained from the previous equation.
 We see that, in contrast to the original Arrow-Pratt notion, $R_{k,k+1}$ depends not only on $F$ but also on $x$.
-Detailed investigations of state-dependent utilities and the emergence of $R_{k,k+1}$ as a generalization of the Arrow-Pratt risk aversion is a very interesting topic.
-This, however, would take us far outside the scope of this paper.
+Detailed investigations of state-dependent utilities and the emergence of $R_{k,k+1}$ as a generalization of the Arrow-Pratt risk aversion are very interesting topics.
+These topics, however, would take us far beyond the scope of this~paper.